 This article is written for the average person who wants to lose weight.
 People who have diseases usually associated with obesity, like diabetes, should perform extra research which refers specifically to their condition.

-The one sentence summary of this article is: drink plenty of water, eat plenty of vegetables and proteins, and don't replace (unsaturated) fats with carbohydrates.
+The one sentence summary of this article is: drink plenty of water, eat vegetables, proteins and fats, and reduce the (refined) carbohydrates as much as possible.

 The body asks for food because it needs energy, water and essential nutrients (like vitamins, minerals and aminoacids which form proteins).
-In general, most nutrients are found in vegetables (including fruits), while most aminoacids are found in meats and seeds (including nuts).
-Energy (which is measured in calories) is found in all types of food, but is mostly present in foods made from seeds (like flour, and therefore bread), sugar, (fatty) meats.
+In general, most nutrients are found in vegetables, while most aminoacids are found in meat.
+Energy (which is measured in calories) is found in all types of food, but is mostly present in foods made from seeds and meat.